 The procedure is usually performed under general anesthesia.
 A short hospital stay of one day or one night is sufficient.

 The initial consultation

-During the initial consultation, you will be offered the different surgical methods that may be suitable for you.
+During the initial consultation, you will be offered the various surgical methods that may be suitable for you.
 A quote will be given to you.
 This cosmetic surgery cannot be covered by health insurance.

 Before the intervention

-After the procedure
+After the intervention

 A follow-up consultation will be necessary at 3 months, 6 months and one year.
-A radiological assessment identical to the initial assessment will be carried out at 1 year and then at 2 years.
+A radiological assessment identical to the initial assessment will be carried out at 1 year then at 2 years.